Overview

 worth, net income, time horizon, tax situation and various suitability factors.
 These unique

-characteristics are documented in BIOS (client information and portfolio management system) and
+characteristics are documented in our client information and portfolio management system, as well

 This information becomes the basis for the strategic asset allocation plan which we believe will